nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Deletes the recipe at the specified `INDEX`.
 * The index refers to the index number shown in the displayed recipe list.
-* The index **must be a positive integer** 1, 2, 3......
+* The index **must be a positive integer** e.g. 1, 2, 3......

 Examples:
-* `list` followed by `deleteR 2` deletes the 2nd recipe in Recipe list.
+* `recipes` followed by `deleteR 2` deletes the 2nd recipe in Recipe list.
-* `searchR n/salad` followed by `deleteR 1` deletes the 1st recipe in the results of the `search` command.
+* `searchR n/salad` followed by `deleteR 1` deletes the 1st recipe in the result of the `searchR` command.
+<br><br>

-### Edit a recipe: `editR`
+### Editing a recipe: `editR`

-Edits the specified recipe from Recipes list.
+Edits the specified recipe from the Recipe list.

 ![edit recipe](images/EditRecipeImage.png)

-Format: `editR INDEX [n/TITLE] i/INGREDIENT [ -QUANTITY][, MORE INGREDIENTS [ -QUANTITY]] [c/CALORIES] [img/IMAGE]
+Format: `editR INDEX [n/TITLE] [i/INGREDIENT [ -QUANTITY][, MORE INGREDIENTS [ -QUANTITY]]] [c/CALORIES] [img/IMAGE]
 [inst/INSTRUCTION...] [t/TAG]...`

 * Edits the recipe at the specified `INDEX`.
 * The index refers to the index number shown in the displayed recipe list.
-* The index **must be a positive integer** 1, 2, 3......
+* The index **must be a positive integer** e.g. 1, 2, 3......
-* Note: All fields are optional
+* Note: All fields are optional, but **at least one** of the fields must be present.
+There can be any number of fields to edit.
-* Note: Not allowed to edit a recipe into another recipe already in the recipe list
+* Note: You are not allowed to edit a recipe into another recipe that is already in the recipe list
 * Note: Use carefully as this command will override the existing values with the new values
-* Tip: Use `editR INDEX` to directly modify from the existing recipe
+* Tip: Typing `editR INDEX` and then hitting `Enter` will insert the information of the recipe at the specified `INDEX` into the command box, letting you directly modify the existing recipe

 Examples:
-* `editR 2` followed by `n/Apple salad i/apple` will edit the update the name of this recipe to Apple and the ingredients to contain an apple ingredient.
+* `editR 2 n/Apple salad i/apple` will update the name of the 2nd recipe in the displayed recipe list to Apple salad and the ingredients to contain an apple ingredient.
+<br><br>

-### Get a recipe to edit: `editR`
+### Getting a recipe to edit: `editR`

-Set the edit existing recipe command into the command box for editing purposes.
+Adds the information of the specified recipe to the edit command into the command box for editing purposes.

 ![edit recipe get](images/EditRecipeGetImage.png)

 Format: `editR INDEX`

-* Get the edit recipe command with the recipe at the specified `INDEX`
+* Gets the information of the recipe at the specified `INDEX` and adds it behind the edit recipe command in the command box
+* The index refers to the index number shown in the displayed recipe list.
+* The index **must be a positive integer** e.g. 1, 2, 3......

 Examples:
-* `editR 2`
+* `editR 2` followed by `Enter` will insert the information of the 2nd recipe in the displayed recipe list into the command box.
+<br><br>

 ### Searching for a recipe: `searchR`

-Finds recipes that contains all the specified ingredients OR whose title OR tags contain any of the given keywords.
+Finds recipes in the Recipe list that contains all the specified ingredients OR whose title OR tags contain any of the given keywords.

 ![search recipe](images/SearchRecipeImage.png)

-Format: `searchR i/INGREDIENT [MORE_INGREDIENT]` OR `searchR n/TITLE [MORE_TITLE]` OR `searchR t/TAG [MORE_TAG]`
+Format: `searchR [i/INGREDIENT [MORE_INGREDIENT]] [n/TITLE [MORE_TITLE]] [t/TAG [MORE_TAG]]`

 * The search is case-insensitive. e.g `salad` will match `Salad`
-* Only the recipe ingredient OR recipe title OR recipe tag is searched.
+* Note: All fields are optional, but **only one** of the fields must be present.
+You can only search by the recipe ingredient OR recipe title OR recipe tag.
 * The order of the keywords does not matter. e.g. Ham Salad will match Salad with Ham
+* Ingredient are separated by a space

 Examples:
 * `searchR i/lettuce tomato` returns `salad` that has both ingredients `lettuce` and `tomato`
 * `searchR n/salad` returns `salad` and `ham salad`
 * `searchR t/healthy` returns `salad` with tag `healthy`
+<br><br>

 ### Recommending recipes : `recommend`